cellannotation/cell-annotation-schema/README.md

 ## Releases

-We published both versioned releases as well as a nightly snaphot at https://github.com/cellannotation/cell-annotation-schema/releases
+We publish both versioned releases and a nightly snaphot at https://github.com/cellannotation/cell-annotation-schema/releases

 Release assets include a core schema file and extensions (currently for BICAN and the Cell Annotation Platform).